Shaun Kardinal is a mixed-media artist from Seattle, USA. He does a bit of everything, but we’ll focus on his embroidered images.

 “I cannot see enough of it.
 I must always hear more of it.
 Even when I’ve worn myself out of it.”

-We’ve seen instances of people stitching on photos and paper before.
+We’ve featured artists who stitch on photos before – Stacey Page and Jessica Wohl spring to mind.
 Shaun’s work on postcards reconstructs nostalgia, giving it a fresh perspective and a modern twist while retaining the spirit of the age.

 His other embroidered pieces play with the form, using thread to stretch at constraints and to energise images.
 Easy to engage with and super cool, I like Shaun’s work and enjoy seeing his new pieces as they arrive.